Generation Z is the demographic group succeeding Millennials and preceding generation Alpha.

 They no longer need to shop just once a week, or even once a month.
 The rise of new social media platforms and influencer marketing has completely shifted the way that this new generation buys.
 In fact, they like to make smaller purchases, more often – sometimes more than once a week.

 Traditional advertising isn’t as efficient as it used to be.
 Gen Zers prefer to look to their peers for inspiration, and tend to trust other consumers’ opinions more than what brands have to say about themselves.
+This means that marketing to Gen Z requires more word of mouth and social proof and less of your ad copy about why your own brand is so great.

-How eCommerce businesses can convert more Gen Z consumers
+How eCommerce businesses can convert more Gen Z consumers at Christmas time

 1. Prioritize omni-channel experiences